 - My web presence as a whole

-I’m aware that some of this is more specific to SEO professionals, and the laymen may not understand these terms.
+I’m aware that some of these are more specific to SEO professionals, and the laymen may not understand these terms.
 Though, it is important to know how someone is going to build links.
 Are they going to build quality links that will actually help your website?
 Or are they going for more of a quantity approach?
 Asking this question will help decide if that agency will help you or hurt you.

 - What insights are important to you when doing keyword research?

 Keyword Research is definitely important when doing SEO.
-Reverse indexing, latent semantic indexing keywords, and long tail keywords.
+Reverse indexing, latent semantic indexing keywords, and long-tail keywords.
 All of which are going to affect the way users see your website.
 Once again, if your website is all about guitars, the keywords being used for that website should not be about boats.

 - Have you worked in my industry before?

-Ideally you want to hire an agency who has worked in your niche simply because they should have a proven history of generating results for clients in a similar industry.
+Ideally, you want to hire an agency who has worked in your niche simply because they should have a proven history of generating results for clients in a similar industry.
 This is also a good way to determine what the agency specialty is.
 Are they proficient in local, national, or both?
 Can they target multiple languages?
 These are things to think about.

 -Note: If an agency has not worked in your industry, it doesn’t mean they won’t do a good job.
 Knowing this means you will understand there will be a learning curve for them.